sudarshan-koirala/Dimensionality-Reduction/README.md

 ![lda_classification_report](https://user-images.githubusercontent.com/14214659/71827113-33ce0480-30a8-11ea-8a96-5aecef217774.png)

-It shows that the logistic regression classifies the data very accurately as it has 97% accuracy with PCA and 100% accuracy.
+It shows that the logistic regression classifies the data very accurately as it has 97% accuracy with PCA and 100% accuracy with LDA.
 Without any other parameter tuning, just with the above result it shows that LDA is best than PCA for this data.